apache/beam/learning/prompts/documentation-lookup/11_basic_state.md

 - OrderedListState
 - CombiningState

-Per-key state needs to be garbage collected, or eventually the increasing size of state may negatively impact performance.
-See [here](https://beam.apache.org/documentation/programming-guide/#garbage-collecting-state) for more info on common strategies for garbage collecting state.
+The per-key state needs to be garbage collected, or eventually, the increasing size of the state may negatively impact performance.
+See [here](https://beam.apache.org/documentation/programming-guide/#garbage-collecting-state) for more info on common garbage collection strategies.

-See community blogpost on [Stateful Processing](https://beam.apache.org/blog/stateful-processing/) for more information.
+See the community blogpost on [Stateful Processing](https://beam.apache.org/blog/stateful-processing/) for more information.

 For additional examples of using State in Apache Beam see [State and Time examples](https://beam.apache.org/documentation/programming-guide/#state-timers-examples) section of the programming guide.